fengtan/ldap-explorer/README.md

   - command icon (top-right corner of the view)
   - button "test connection" / verifies credentials
   - ability to *edit* a connection's settings (not just add and delete)
+  - creating a new connection should open focus on our view

 # ldap-browser README